arjunsubramanian-1234/safespace/README.md

 **Wellbeing \& Safety**

-* **we have selected this theme because bullying has become a major threat to innocent students.**
+* **we have selected this theme because bullying has become a major threat to students.**